Jump to main content

 Video Presentation

-After you register (please see the link below), a member of the Graduate School team will contact via email you to schedule a brief Microsoft Teams meeting.
+After you register (please see below), a member of the Graduate School team will contact via email you to schedule a brief Microsoft Teams meeting.
 During this meeting, the team member will record your video submission.
 Prior to your appointment, you should prepare and practice your research talk of no more than three (3) minutes.

 In your talk, please respond to each of these prompts as if you were speaking to a general audience (not from your discipline):